HellVal/Image_Interpretation_Lab2_Gr_3and4/README.md

 **histogramFinalData.py**<br/>
 plots the histograms of the final data<br/>
 **metrics.py**<br/>

-**metrices_with_RMSE.py**<br/>
+function to compute the metrics for evaluation **metrices_with_RMSE.py**<br/>

-**plottingImages.py**<br/>
+same as metrics.py, additional RMSE computation **plottingImages.py**<br/>

-**preprocessing_Lab2.py**<br/>
+script for plotting the h5 images **preprocessing_Lab2.py**<br/>
-code for preprocessing the given data.
+Code for preprocessing the given data.
 Computes the images which are used for the training in the network<br/>